survivejs/react-book/manuscript/16_troubleshooting.md

 ...
 ```

-In human terms it means that some package, `eslint-loader` in this case, has a too strict `peerDependency` requirement.
+In human terms, it means that some package, `eslint-loader` in this case, has a too strict `peerDependency` requirement.
 Our project has a newer version installed already.
 Given the required peer dependency is older than our version, we get this particular error.

 There are a couple of ways to work around this: